 Physical Therapists treat brain disorders by using physical means rather than drugs to improve how an individual functions.

-A Physical Therapist must react quickly and effectively to rehabilitating brain or spinal cord injury patients and work with a wide variety of neuromuscular, cognitive, visual, perceptual and behavioral tools.
+A Physical Therapist must react quickly and effectively when implementing rehabilitation programs for patients with a brain or spinal cord injury.
+NeuroPraxis therapists work with a wide variety of neuromuscular, cognitive, visual, perceptual and behavioral tools.

 - Electrical stimulation

 - Vestibular and neuro-balance therapy